Skip to main content

 About this task

-The depth of your organization's hierarchy can go down to 7 levels.
+The depth of your organization's resource hierarchy can go down to 7 levels.
 As a result, you can create nested folders down to 6 levels.
 The last nested folder can then include projects at the seventh level of the hierarchy.

 A screenshot that shows an organization